Qualifying Conditions for a Medical Card in RI

 Unfortunately, only patients diagnosed with one of the qualifying medical conditions are eligible for medical marijuana in Rhode Island.
 Still, patients should expect more diseases added to the list over time.

-- You must be a Rhode Island resident and must submit proof of residency.
+1. You must be a Rhode Island resident with proof of residency.

 Rhode Island medical marijuana requirements for minor patients: